Fugitive killer eludes Pennsylvania police for eighth day as wary residents keep a watchful eye

 The latest annual reports show Chester County reported only one escape from its facility from 2015 through 2022.
 That doesn't include the May escape, when an inmate similarly crab-walked up the walls of the entrance to the exercise yard, climbed to the roof, jumped down and ran for it.
 He was captured minutes later, officials said.

-Howard Holland, the acting warden of the Chester County Prison, said the jail brought in a consultant after the first escape in May and added razor wire.
+Howard Holland, the acting warden of the Chester County Prison, said the jail brought in a consultant after that escape and added razor wire.

 “Obviously it was inadequate.
 Hindsight is 20/20,” Hughes said.